-Bullying is wrong and even in today’s world we are still hearing of
+Bullying is wrong and even in today’s world we are still hearing of severe and fatal cases of bullying that simply should not have occurred.

 Bullying myths and facts